 skip to Main Content

-Erasmus Mundus Joint Master Degree (EMJMD) scholarships are available for visiting researchers who want to carry out teaching assignments and research projects for the Erasmus Mundus Masters in Chemical Nanoengineering.
+Erasmus Mundus Joint Master (EMJM) scholarships are available for visiting researchers who want to carry out teaching assignments and research projects for the Erasmus Mundus Masters in Chemical Nanoengineering.
 Scholarships can be awarded to guest lecturers from any country, who bring added value to the student intake in terms of student-centred teaching/lecturing and related activities.
 They will be selected by the CNE consortium to contribute to the joint programme within the Partner institutions.

-EMJMD scholars holding an Erasmus Mundus scholarship will:
+EMJM scholars holding an Erasmus Mundus scholarship will:

 1. Commit themselves to actively participate in the masters course activities;